Building a Deal Flow Triage Agent for VCs with OpenClaw

 Inbound Email (Gmail) → Attachment Extraction → Data Enrichment (Crunchbase/PitchBook) → Thesis Scoring → Slack Alert

 OpenClaw’s skill-based architecture makes this modular.
 Each step is a separate skill you can modify independently.
 If you switch from Gmail to Outlook, you swap one skill.
-If you add a new data source like Harmonic or Affinity, you add one skill.
+If you add Harmonic or Affinity as a data source, you add one skill.
+If you want to rebalance the thesis criteria weights, you edit one YAML file.
 Nothing else changes.

 The thesis configuration is the core of the scoring engine.
-It defines what you’re looking for — sector, stage, revenue range, geography, team characteristics — and how much each criterion matters.
+It defines what you’re looking for — sector, stage, revenue range, geography, team characteristics — and how much each criterion matters relative to the others.
+The weights matter because no single deal will perfectly match every criterion, and the weighting determines whether a strong-but-imperfect fit still reaches your partners.

-Here’s an example thesis config for a Series A-focused enterprise SaaS fund:
+Here’s an example thesis config for a Series A-focused enterprise SaaS fund (anonymized from a real beeeowl client):

 thesis: